javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/10-maximal-subarray/solution.md

 The solution has a time complexety of [O(n<sup>2</sup>)](https://en.wikipedia.org/wiki/Big_O_notation).
 In other words, if we increase the array size 2 times, the algorithm will work 4 times longer.

-For big arrays (1000, 10000 or more items) such algorithms can lead to a seroius sluggishness.
+For big arrays (1000, 10000 or more items) such algorithms can lead to a serious sluggishness.

 # Fast solution